samsonyuwono/CRM-Rails-App-With-JQUERY/NOTES.md

 Build Comments for each Company show page
 - Create form
 - Create new controller and actions for comments
-- Create new comments model
+- Create new comments model- done
-- Create new comments serializer
+- Create new comments serializer- done

 <!-- <h3>Comments</h3>
 <%= form_for @comment do |f| %>